meganwood4/is477_megan_rachel/README.md

 Additionally, the coordinate columns were renamed so that they matched the naming convention used across the other datasets.
 “X_COORD”was renamed to “LONGITUDE,” and “Y_COORD” was renamed to “LATITUDE.”

+## Affordable Housing Dataset

+The affordable housing dataset required a lot of preprocessing because it was in a different format than the previous datasets.
+Because the file contained extra header rows and formatting information, only the first 79 rows and relevant columns were retained.
+The neighborhood name field, labeled “Area,” was cleaned by removing extra whitespace and converting all text to uppercase to ensure consistency with the neighborhoods dataset.
+Entries labeled “CITY OF CHICAGO” were removed because they did not represent individual neighborhoods and would have caused errors during merging.
+A new column called PRI_NEIGH was created by reformatting the cleaned neighborhood names into title case to match the naming conventions used in the neighborhood boundaries dataset.
+Finally, only the following relevant columns were retained:

+- PRI_NEIGH
+- Total Units
+- Total Affordable
+- % Affordable

+## Neighborhood Boundaries Dataset

+The neighborhood boundaries data set also required cleaning.
+The primary neighborhood name column was cleaned by stripping extra spaces and converting all text to uppercase.
+This allowed for accurate matching with the cleaned affordable housing dataset.
+To ensure that both datasets aligned properly, only neighborhoods that existed in both datasets were retained.
+Finally, the neighborhood boundary geometry was converted into valid geometric objects using the Shapely library.